Divorce and Money

-The first consideration of the courts is the welfare of any children, although in most cases they have little power to order maintenance for children because that function is currently performed by the Department for Work and Pensions although parents can make their own financial arrangements and the Child Maintenance Options website offers information on this.
+The first consideration of the courts is the welfare of any children, although in most cases they have little power to order maintenance for children because that function is currently performed by the Department for Work and Pensions although since October 2008, parents can make their own financial arrangements and the Child Maintenance Options website offers information on this.
 See also our articles on divorce and child custody and divorce and child maintenance.

 The Matrimonial Causes Act 1973 sets out the factors to be considered by the courts in deciding questions about money.
 The courts will consider: